 Nicholls State University has a vested interest in creating a healthful and productive atmosphere for its faculty, staff, and students.
 Providing a smoke-free environment is a step in establishing activities that promote a long and healthy life.
 Therefore, the use of any tobacco product in any form (smoking or chewing) is prohibited.

 It is the policy of the university that no member of the academic community may sexually harass another.
-Sexual advances, requests for sexual favors, disparaging remarks, and other conduct of a sexual nature constitute harassment when:
+Sexual harassment is defined as:

-- Such conduct has the purpose or effect of unreasonably interfering with an individual’s academic or work performance or creating an intimidating, hostile, or offensive learning or work environment.
+- Conduct that has the effect of unreasonably interfering with an individual’s academic or work performance;

 University students are expected to be partners in the process of fulfilling the mission of the university by creating and maintaining standards within student groups, teams, and organizations that are conducive to personal growth and development.
 If student groups, teams, and organizations are to play an integral part in the university’s plan, they must set standards that challenge each individual to achieve his or her greatest potential.
 Hazing is the antithesis of this goal, in that it attempts to tear down the feelings of individual pride and self esteem.
 For this reason, hazing is strictly prohibited, violates the Code of Student Conduct and state law, should be reported to the office of Student Life and the Office of University Police.